If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 - Smoothen the soil surface and lay drip lines or tapes.

 - Cover the soil and drip irrigation equipment with a clear plastic tarp that has no holes in it.

 - Bury the edges of the plastic tarp to trap the sun’s heat in the soil.

 - Keep the tarps on for 1-2 weeks during the warm months of summer.

-- Remove the tarps to allow the soil to stabilize, at least 2 weeks before you plant crops in the soil.
+- Remove the tarps to allow the soil to stabilize, for at least 2 weeks before you plant crops in the soil.

 Concepts of Pesticide Replacement

 There are several concepts of pest control that reduce or eliminate the need to use pesticides.
 You should consider adopting these concepts in your gardening and agricultural practices.
-They include Integrated Pest Management (IPM), Conservation Agriculture, Organic agriculture, Agroecology, PEAT and Plantix.
+They include Integrated Pest Management (IPM), Conservation Agriculture, Organic Agriculture, Agroecology, PEAT and Plantix.

 Investigations into the effects of pesticides on bees and other pollinators have produced conclusive evidence that they have negative, harmful effects.
-Humans should reduce their use of pesticides with an aim to eventually stop using pesticides.
+Humans should reduce their use of pesticides with the aim to eventually stop using pesticides.
 The many negative effects on ecologies outweigh the benefits we get from the use of pesticides.
-Availability of a variety of alternatives to pesticides makes it possible to stop using pesticides without losing the ability to control pests, diseases and weeds.
+The availability of a variety of alternatives to pesticides makes it possible to stop using pesticides without losing the ability to control pests, diseases and weeds.
 These alternatives are effective and their use costs just about the same as pesticide use.